Tanja888/pands-problem-sheet/README.md

 ## collatz.py

 ### Solution to the Weekly Task 04
-Inputs positive integers and outputs results based on the Collatz Conjecture
+Inputs positive integers and outputs results based on the Collatz Conjecture.
 If the entered value is even we divide it by 2, if it is odd we multiply it by 3 and add 1.
 Program ends when the value reaches 1. :abacus: